stellar/js-stellar-sdk/docs/reference/examples.md

 // This code can be run in the browser at https://laboratory.stellar.org
 // That site exposes a global StellarSdk object you can use.
-// To run this code in the Chrome, open the console tab in the DevTools.
+// To run this code in Chrome, open the console tab in the DevTools.
 // The hotkey to open the DevTools console is Ctrl+Shift+J or (Cmd+Opt+J on Mac). const {
   Horizon,